rollorama/listorama/README.md

 You can see *Listorama* in action at https://www.listorama.me

 ## Authors
-The project was started by Dov Keshet, Esther Kaptsan and Batel Mirel on January 1, 2022.
+The project was started by Dov Keshet, Batel Mirel and Esther Kaptsan in January 2022.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)